 You should approach RPA learning in 3 stages:

-- Understand RPA
+- Understanding Basics of RPA

-Understanding what is RPA is the first and foremost stage in the learning curve and fortunately by reading this tutorial you are done with the phase one.
+Understanding what is RPA is the first and foremost stage in the learning curve and fortunately by reading this tutorial you are done with phase one.
 All you need to know about RPA is extensively covered here.